Developing Students’ Identities as Bilingual Readers and Writers

 Multilinguals perceive the world differently than monolinguals.
 When emergent bilinguals read, write, learn, and communicate, they draw from linguistic repertoires that are rich in a variety of linguistic features.
 Students’ unique bilingual perspectives must be recognized and celebrated by teachers.
 In the literacy classroom, teachers must design instruction in ways that encourage students to use their entire linguistic repertoires and highlight their bilingualism as an asset.

-In discussing texts, teachers can develop students’ identities as bilingual readers and writers by asking a range of questions and setting up activities that bring to the surface the very parts of bilingual students’ identities and experiences that are often left out of the classroom.
+In discussing texts, teachers can develop students’ identities as bilingual readers and writers by asking a range of questions and setting up activities that bring to the surface the very aspects of bilingual students’ identities and experiences that are often left out of the classroom.
 Setting up opportunities for students to talk about how they bring their unique bilingual readings to a text changes the conversation and brings forth new understandings.
 This means that students have more opportunities to take ownership of their reading and writing experiences.

 The writing process of bilingual students is also enriched when they use multiple modes of language (reading, writing, listening, and speaking), and their full linguistic repertoire to navigate it.
 It is critical that students use their bilingualism in the writing process, as well as a literary device in their writing.